aqipro/aqilink-docs/docs/configuration/aqishare/tasks.md

 # Tasks

-Tasks are finally the actions, that are executed against the SAP system and that contains either the RFC or the Rest service call along with necessary property mappings.
-Each action has to be defined in a separate file under the `config/tasks/` folder of `aqilink`.
-The file name can be set to any name but it's recommended that the name should briefly contain a short hint of the task inside (such as *barcode_S4H.yaml* or *replicateMetadata.yaml* or *startWorkflow_S4H.yaml* ).
+Tasks are essentially actions executed against the SAP system, containing either an RFC or a REST service call, along with necessary property mappings.
+Each action must be defined in a separate file located in the `config/tasks/` folder of **`aqilink`**.
+The file name can be arbitrary, but it is recommended to choose a name that briefly hints at the task it represents (e.g., `barcode_S4H.yaml`, `replicateMetadata.yaml`, or `startWorkflow_S4H.yaml`).
+The structure of each Task file must adhere to the properties outlined below.

 ## Main Level Properties